mikehins/pepperidge/readme.md

 [![](https://i.imgflip.com/6tmdsq.jpg)]

 ## Description
+A modern classic stack
-Setup jquery and bootstrap 5 with vite js or webpack Use Laravel mix/webpack in Laravel 9 with bootstrap 5 and authentification views like in the good old days.
+Setup jquery and bootstrap 5 with vite js or webpack with hot reload Use Laravel mix/webpack in Laravel 9 with bootstrap 5 and authentification views like in the good old days.

 ## Install